bruceravel/demeter/documentation/Athena/params/constrain.rst

-Again, these operations work identically to the explanation above, except that every parameter is effected, with the exceptions of :procparam:`file` and :procparam:`energy shift`, which would not be sensible to constrain.
+Again, these operations work identically to the explanation above, except that every parameter is effected, with the exceptions of :procparam:`file` and :procparam:`energy shift`, which would not be sensible to constrain in this way.